rmrk-team/evm-multiasset-demo/README.md

         { value: pricePerMint } // price per token
     );
 ```
-## recipes creation - Creation of assets to add to the collection tokens
+## Recipes creation - Creation of assets to add to the collection tokens

 During his stay Master studied a lot and after getting the inspiration  he **gave life** to 3 raw recipes.